linode/docs/docs/platform/manager/keep-your-linode-account-safe/index.md

 ### Record Your Scratch Code

 In the event that your smartphone is unavailable or your secret key is lost, you can use a one-time scratch code to log back in to the Linode Manager and regenerate the key.
-Scratch codes are disabled by default. **We highly recommend you generate a scratch code** and store it somewhere accessible.
+Scratch codes are disabled by default. **We highly recommend you generate a scratch code** and store it somewhere accessible and secure.

 1. Return to the **Password & Authentication** tab in the Linode Manager and click the **generate** link to create a scratch code.